monkeyark/558/doc/slides.md

 # FreeRTOS Kernel - Installation

 Each real-time kernel port contains three common files and platform-specific files.
-Find the associated architecture in protable folder of microchip you use.
+Find the associated architecture in protable folder of chip you use

 ### Arduino
 - https://docs.arduino.cc/libraries/freertos/